llvm/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                      printed.
                                      Use along with -checks=* to include
                                      configuration of all checks.
-    --enable-check-profile         -
-                                     Enable per-check timing profiles, and print a report to stderr.
+    --enable-check-profile         - Enable per-check timing profiles, and print a report to stderr.
-    --explain-config               -
-                                     For each enabled check explains, where it is enabled, i.e. in clang-tidy binary, command
+    --explain-config               - For each enabled check explains, where it is enabled, i.e. in clang-tidy binary, command
                                      line or a specific configuration file.
-    --export-fixes=<filename>      -
-                                     YAML file to store suggested fixes in.
+    --export-fixes=<filename>      - YAML file to store suggested fixes in.
 The stored fixes can be applied to the input source code with clang-apply-replacements.
-    --extra-arg=<string>           - Additional argument to append to the compiler command line.
-                                     Can be used several times.
-    --extra-arg-before=<string>    - Additional argument to prepend to the compiler command line.
-                                     Can be used several times.
-    --fix                          -
-                                     Apply suggested fixes.
-Without -fix-errors
-                                     clang-tidy will bail out if any compilation errors were found.
+    --extra-arg=<string>           - Additional argument to append to the compiler command line --extra-arg-before=<string>    - Additional argument to prepend to the compiler command line --fix                          - Apply suggested fixes.
+Without -fix-errors clang-tidy will bail out if any compilation errors were found.
-    --fix-errors                   -
-                                     Apply suggested fixes even if compilation
-                                     errors were found.
+    --fix-errors                   - Apply suggested fixes even if compilation errors were found.
 If compiler errors have attached fix-its, clang-tidy will apply them as well.
-    --fix-notes                    -
-                                     If a warning has no fix, but a single fix can be found through an associated diagnostic note, apply the fix.
+    --fix-notes                    - If a warning has no fix, but a single fix can be found through an associated diagnostic note, apply the fix.
                                      Specifying this flag will implicitly enable the '--fix' flag.
-    --format-style=<string>        -
-                                     Style for formatting code around applied fixes:
+    --format-style=<string>        - Style for formatting code around applied fixes:
                                        - 'none' (default) turns off formatting
                                        - 'file' (literally 'file', not a placeholder) uses .clang-format file in the closest parent